January 16, 2023

 Developmental editing is commonly explained as the big-picture stage of editing.
 But what does that mean?

 Basically, your editor will look at the foundation of the project itself.
-Does the story itself actually work?
+Does the story itself (whether fictional or not) actually work?

-So for something like a novel or a picture book, they’ll look at characters and their arcs; the narrative arc, and if it progresses logically; the tone of the work and if it’s the right one; info-dumping and telling rather than showing; the use of stereotypes and cliches; etc. Some of that will overlap with line editing and copy editing, but it’ll get dealt with here first.
+So for something like a novel or a picture book (or anything with a narrative, really), they’ll look at characters and their arcs; the plot’s arc and if it progresses logically and in good order; the tone of the work and if it’s the right one; info-dumping and telling rather than showing; the use of stereotypes and cliches; etc. Some of that will overlap with line editing and copy editing, but it’ll get dealt with here first.

-Note how editors won’t correct for spelling and grammar (though they might adjust something glaring), or point out every instance you called your character’s eyes the wrong colour.
+Here, editors won’t correct for spelling and grammar (though they might adjust something glaring) or point out every instance you called your character’s eyes a different colour.
 But they will guide you in the right direction and make suggestions for how to get there.

 Line Editing

 Line editing takes the process down in scope, but doesn’t yet arrive at corrections.
-Instead, it’s basically developmental editing for sentences.
+Instead, it’s basically developmental editing for sentences, lines, and paragraphs.
 Do they flow into each other nicely?
 Are they in the right order?
 Can anything be strengthened to make it punchier or more vivid (ex. through word choice or imagery)?
 Can any lingering telling be made into showing?
+Are the senses brought in where possible?

 Essentially, developmental editing makes the content itself stronger; line editing makes the way it’s told stronger.